 Sometimes the final effect in their works is not given directly by the artists but by atmospheric agents or by people who manage to interact with their work tearing out the stripes.
 Intervening in the public space the artists manage indeed to create debates with the public.
-The large scale works on facades acquire a meaning only if seen from a distance, while getting closer to the building the lines do not make a figurative representation, on the contrary they look completely abstract.
+The large scale works on facades acquire a meaning only if seen from a distance, while getting closer to the building the lines distort the image, on the contrary they look completely abstract.